A £15,000 Grant to Study at University

 The activities, events and development opportunities available throughout the Future Teaching Scholars programme are designed to give you a great start in your career as an outstanding and inspiring teacher of maths or physics.
 In under 10 years, you might be designing your school’s physics curriculum or leading the professional development of maths teachers for a cluster of secondary schools, or maybe a maths or physics education researcher.

-To apply for the Future Teaching Scholars programme in 2018 – Spaces are limited, apply by 22nd July for the best chance of getting a place on the programme.
-Apply now.
+Spaces are limited, apply as soon as possible for the best chance of getting a place on the programme.